brys0/couchdb-v/README.md

 ...

 <h3>⚠️ This library is very new, behavior is highly experimental!
-The implmentations of certain functions may change at any time without warning</h3>
+The implementations of certain functions may change at any time without warning</h3>